 Besides the normal question of what is batoning, people often ask, “why batoning?”

 Batoning makes this process much easier with this type of wood.
 The risks of being injured are lower as well.
 It also has the benefit of giving you precise cuts.
 Another reason batoning is so useful is when you are trying to get that perfect cross grain cut.
 Chopping can be difficult on your body.
-With all the swinging and bending it can really be hard on your back in the long run.
-With batoning you don’t really come across those types of risks.
+With all the swinging and bending it can really be hard on your back in the long run even with a decent knife.
+With batoning, you don’t really come across those types of risks.

-When it comes to batoning what is good batoning technique?
-Just like anything else in the world there is a certain way of doing things.
+When it comes to batoning what is a good batoning technique?
+Just like anything else in the world, there is a certain way of doing things.
 When you do things wrong here in this case it can cause breakage of your knife.

 You should always make sure that your knife is straight before banging it into the wood.
 If the tip of the knife is crooked it can cause damage to your knife.
 Always make a baton that will be comfortable for you if you are doing a lot of batoning.
 It will be far more comfortable than obtaining blisters on your hands or fatigue hand.